wavemaker/docs/learn/react-native/web-view.md

 ---
 title: "Web View"
 id: "web-view"
-sidebar_label: "Web View"
+sidebar_label: "WebView"
 ---
 ---

-WebView in React Native should support api that Cordova inAppBrpwser supports.
+WebView renders web content in a native view, such as In-app-browser.
+This allows you to communicate between the WaveMaker app and third-party apps.
+You can add script and CSS to third-party services too.

+## Add Script to WebView

-To execute javascript in webview (executeScript) and receive the result.
+To execute JavaScript in WebView, call `executeScript` function and receive the result.

 ```
 Page.Widgets.webview1.executeScript(`function() {